 C.K.Muraleedharan has done a wonderful job in his cinematography capturing Laddhak, Shimla, Manali and the IIM Bangalore campus as the IC at it's brilliance.

-Now going back to my first expression, the movie is different from the original book - the reason being, it is a film.
-Raju has made it filmy with his typical melodramatic masala and obnoxious scenes where Amir Khan delivers a baby using a vacuum cleaner.
 The book I guess is Chetan's own story and hence much closer to reality.
 Ryan the hunk, Hari the guy with Prof Cherian's girl and Alok are 5 pointers and thus below average graders.
 None of them top the class.
 So to sum it up, Chetan has done a good job of bringing out an important real life topic while Raju has done a good job in putting it on the reels.

 Rating: ***1/2